Shark Tank Appearance: Feb. 3, 2015

-It started more like an episode of The Fantastic Race that Shark Aquarium .
-In April 2014, Naushad Ali's business partner ended a late-night phone call casually asking if he was going to Shark Aquarium cast on Saturday.
+It started more like an episode of The Amazing Race than Shark Tank.
+In April 2014, Naushad Ali's business partner ended a late-night phone call by casually asking if he was going to the Shark Tank casting call on Saturday.

-“It was almost midnight Thursday, open call was Saturday at 8 a.m. in the morning and I didn't have a unique working prototype," says Ali.
-The next morning, Ali called his design company in the Midwest and told them he needed a prototype produced, assembled, and shipped to the hotel in time for the casting call.
-It was doable, but the cost would be $1,500.
-It was stiff for Ali; his family had just begun to recover financially after losing everything, including their home, in the market crash of 2008.
-But with his wife's consent, he decided to go.
+"It was almost midnight Thursday, the open call was Saturday at 8 a.m., and I didn't have a working prototype," Ali recalls.
+The next morning, he called his Midwest design firm, requesting a prototype built, assembled, and shipped to the hotel in time.
+It would cost $1,500—a steep price after his family lost everything, including their home, in the 2008 market crash.
+With his wife's support, he committed.

 Related: 4 Reasons You Should Risk Rejection